jonthegray/readlee-trophies/README.md

 * Build out a testing framework and add unit tests for special logic--even refactor existing code to be more easily testable.
 I've used jest in the past for unit tests and enzyme for component/snapshot tests.
-* Learn more about TypeScript and incorporate it
+* Learn more about tools like TypeScript, Redux, and other modern data flow and client-server communication tools that would make the app easier to maintain
 * Dig into the "create-react-app magic" to see if customizing things like the bundling process would improve the user experience.